Greetings, I’m Gita

 Support you (w)holistically and meet you wherever you happen to be in life or your wellness journey, with compassion, and without judgement.

-Connect with our plant guides to help connect you with the right plant medicine.
+Connect with my plant guides to help connect you with the right plant medicine.

 Offer simple, self-managed herbal and nutritional solutions to help you prevent and manage your health conditions, based on sound knowledge, and best practices.

-Strive to offer high quality, ethically-sourced, and local (when possible) medicinal remedies.
+Strive to offer you high quality, ethically-sourced, and local (when possible) medicinal remedies.

 Recognize your uniqueness and complexity, and the importance of building resilience, strengthening the life-force, and helping you feel empowered to self-direct the course of your own physical, emotional-psychological recovery from illness or trauma back to wholeness and vibrant well-being